mikedigan8/java-kotlin-mcdigan/Objects/README.md

 ## Description of the project

 ---
+### Part 1
 - Create a Java class with various properties and methods
 - Use unit tests to ensure that the class is working as expected

+### Part 2
+- Add a class hierarchy to the already existing class
+- Implement unit tests to verify the classes are working

 <br>